ITDependsQ42022/Hey-Blue/README.md

 <a name="requirements"></a>
 ## [Requirements](Requirements)

-The directory linked to contains all artefacts related to functional and non-functional requirements, as well as user story diagrams derived from the 4 processes documented in the original requirements.
+The directory linked to above contains all artefacts related to functional requirements and architectural characteristics, as well as user story diagrams derived from the 4 processes documented in the original requirements.

 - [Business Process Workflow](Requirements/Business%20Process%20Flow) : Consists of process workflows for interaction, redeeming and registering.
 - [System Requirements](Requirements/System%20Requirements)